 Is the Lift Certificate like having cash?

 What happens if someone does not receive the Lift Certificate in the mail?

 The Bank has the unique verification codes for each one so the Bank can reissue the Lift Certificate if it is lost or never received.

 Who is moving the money from the businesses when these Lift Certificates are being used for purchase at the merchants?

 - Each registered merchant will have a Business Online Banking account and the Bank will do ACH transfers to the merchants’ internal checking accounts.

-- If the merchant in question does not have an existing Martha’s Vineyard Bank checking account they will sign up for one as part of the Lift Certificate merchant registration process.
+- If the merchant in question does not have an existing Martha’s Vineyard Bank checking account they will sign up for one as part of the "Lift" merchant registration process.